pwgbots/linny-r/README.md

 ``node --version``

-The response should be the version number of Node.js, for example: v18.9.0.
+The response should be the version number of Node.js, for example: v18.10.0.

 ### Installing Linny-R
 It is advisable to install Linny-R in a directory on your computer, not in a cloud.
-In this installation guide, the path to this directory is denoted by `WORKING_DIRECTORY`, but on a Windows machine you may choose something like `C:\Users\xyz\Documents\Linny-R`, and on a macOS machine probably `/Users/xyz/Linny-R`.
+In this installation guide, the path to this directory is denoted by `WORKING_DIRECTORY`, so in all commands you should replace this with the actual directory path.
+On a Windows machine you may choose something like `C:\Users\xyz\Documents\Linny-R`, and on a macOS machine probably `/Users/xyz/Linny-R`.

 To install Linny-R in this directory, type at the command line prompt: